 Brent Fuller ’13 HPA

-Brent Fuller is a Manager Ambulatory Operations at Lancaster General Health Penn Medicine, a 630-licensed bed, not-for-profit health system with 300 physicians and thirty offices throughout Lancaster County.
-Brent Fuller manages a primary care office that has two sites, five providers and more than 20,000 visits annually.
+Brent Fuller is a Manager Ambulatory Operations at Penn Medicine Lancaster General Health, a 786-licensed bed, not-for-profit health system with 300 physicians and 40 offices throughout the region.
+Brent Fuller manages a primary care office and an outpatient facility that sees more than 45,000 visits annually.